-- evaluating the process of identifying indicators of potential impairment or reversal of impairment on owned and leased vessels; - evaluating VIU calculation prepared by the management's expert including the methodology and assumptions adopted; - testing, on a sample basis, the mathematical accuracy of the VIU calculation; - assessing the reasonableness of the key assumptions including discount rate, hire rates, useful life and utilization rate by comparing the current year actual performance and prior year projections and by reference to the market and industry information; - involving our valuation specialists in assessing the appropriateness of discount rate and hire rates; - evaluating the fair values estimated by the management's expert including the methodology and assumptions adopted; - involving our valuation specialists in assessing the reasonableness of fair values estimated; and - testing, on a sample basis, the mathematical accuracy of the impairment assessment with reference to the estimated recoverable amounts based on VIU calculation or fair value less costs of disposal.
+- evaluating the process of identifying indicators of potential impairment or reversal of impairment on owned and leased vessels; - evaluating VIU calculation prepared by the management's expert including the methodology and assumptions adopted; - assessing the independence and competence of the management's expert; - testing, on a sample basis, the mathematical accuracy of the VIU calculation; - assessing the reasonableness of the key assumptions including discount rate, hire rates, useful life and utilization rate by comparing the current year actual performance and prior year projections and by reference to the market and industry information; - involving our valuation specialists in assessing the appropriateness of discount rate and hire rates; - evaluating the fair values estimated by the management's expert including the methodology and assumptions adopted; - involving our valuation specialist in assessing the reasonableness of fair values estimated; and - testing, on a sample basis, the mathematical accuracy of the impairment assessment with reference to the estimated recoverable amounts based on VIU calculation or fair value less costs of disposal.

-We obtained supportive evidence for the significant judgements and estimates in respect of the VIU calculation and key assumptions applied in the estimated future cash flows projections and the estimation of fair value less costs of disposal.
+We obtained supportive evidence for the significant judgements and estimates in respect of VIU calculation and key assumptions applied in the estimated future cash flows projections and the estimation of fair value less cost of disposal.